1. I've noticed the Easyfit base design has changed from the initial launch version, was there a design fault?

 Full testing of all Bristan products, designs and concepts are carried out to the highest level.
 We have on-site test facility at our Headquarters, this has the ability to replicate specific and detailed installation requirements to simulate different installation environments, perform long-life testing of mechanical functions and create high pressure tests to ensure all products meet the highest of safety and quality requirements.

 Easyfit taps and bases specifically have had a full range of rigs and test equipment created for them, to ensure that placement of grub screw threads and locating holes are positioned accurately and consistently, within extremely low tolerances for error.

 8. Can the Easyfit base be installed incorrectly?

 The early designs of the Easyfit base, allowed for the base to be fitted backwards, resulting in the grub screws not screwing directly into the locating holes.
 Therefore, if installation instructions weren’t followed correctly the tap could then be left at risk of popping off from the base.
-Our latest Easyfit bases, following detailed and extensive design modifications, have removed the ability for it to be installed incorrectly, with the addition and refinement of extra grub screw locating holes to further strengthen the confidence we have in the Easyfit system and its quality and reliability.
+Our latest Easyfit bases feature the addition of extra grub screw locating holes to further strengthen the confidence we have in the Easyfit system and its quality and reliability.